JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/web-fundamentals/debugging/index.md

 Even the best codebases have bugs.
 For JavaScript developers, our IDEs bundle WebStorm’s debugger.
 Let’s take a look at its key features.

 Let’s open an HTML page using the IDE.
 From the context menu in the **Solution** tool window, choose **Debug**.
 In HTML files, this creates and selects a JavaScript Run/Debug configuration, which is a **JavaScript Debug** configuration type.
-It points to our project’s `index.html` page.
-The configuration uses Chrome as the browser.
+The run configuration points to our project’s `index.html` page, with Chrome as the browser.

 JavaScript files can be debugged under the NodeJS debugger instead of Chrome.
 Use the context menu again, but for a JavaScript file.
 Choose Debug to start debugging, and see a new Run/Debug Configuration created.
 If we edit the new configuration, we see it is of type NodeJS.